 Pricing your work is perhaps the trickiest aspect of running a landscaping company.
-Too high, a few will walk away to scout elsewhere for a better deal.
+Too high, and a few will walk away to scout elsewhere for a better deal.
 Too low?
-Fine, you could bust your behind for fucking peanuts and barely keep the lights on.
+Fine, you could bust your behind for peanuts and barely keep the lights on.

 Since connecting hundreds of landscaping businesses through our network over the years, I’ve witnessed many talented tradies battle with this very problem.